RupalJain97/Event-Driven-Notification-System/README.md

 ## Overview

 The Event-Driven Notification System is a scalable and efficient system designed to handle real-time notifications using Apache Kafka.
 It enables multi-channel notifications such as email, SMS, and push notifications while ensuring high reliability and low latency.
-The system is built with Java, Spring Boot, and Kafka, leveraging advanced event-driven architecture principles to process and distribute notifications effectively.
+The system will be built with Java, Spring Boot, and Kafka, leveraging advanced event-driven architecture principles to process and distribute notifications effectively.

 ## Features